j2labs/quickness/README.md

     ubuntu@host : 02:52:16 : ~
     $

-Your prompt will change to something colorful with a newline before the command entry point. `ls` is colorful too along with other aliases.
+Your prompt will change to something colorful with a newline before the command entry point. `ls` is colorful too, along with other aliases.

 Quickness is also ready to go.